By Jillian Stead

-In 2013, British Columbians from across the province voted for Today’s BC Liberals to grow the economy and get to a debt-free BC.
-Our plan to get there included developing a comprehensive LNG industry, which would create plenty of well-paying permanent jobs within the province, while paying down our provincial debt and contributing to a cleaner planet.
+In 2013, British Columbians voted for our plan to grow the economy and get to a debt-free BC.
+That included a comprehensive strategy to develop a Liquefied Natural Gas (LNG) industry that could generate 100,000 jobs and $1 trillion in economic activity.
+Landing this new industry is a path to paying down our provincial debt and contributing to a cleaner, greener planet.

-To get moving on this plan, BC Liberal cabinet ministers Mary Polak and Mike de Jong introduced two new pieces of legislation last week.
-The first ensures that BC will have the world’s cleanest LNG facilities.
-The second introduces an LNG Income Tax that gives certainty to businesses with a competitive tax structure, while ensuring British Columbians receive the revenue they deserve from this new industry.
+Last month, Environment Minister Mary Polak and Finance Minister Mike de Jong introduced two new pieces of legislation that are the cornerstones of this plan.
+The first will ensure that BC will have the world’s cleanest LNG facilities, while the second will create an LNG Income Tax that gives certainty to businesses with a competitive tax structure, while ensuring British Columbia receives a fair share of the revenue.

-Here’s what subscribers to the Executive Director’s Update received from Laura Miller late last week, detailing what the NDP had to say about the BC Liberal Party’s plan to move on our LNG opportunity:
+We’re not.
+We went to our Executive Director, Laura Miller to try and make sense of all of this.
+Here’s what subscribers to her Executive Director’s Update received late last week, detailing just what the NDP had to say about the BC Liberal Party’s plan to move on our LNG opportunity:

 Just like their mentor Adrian Dix, Horgan and the NDP continue to make things up on the fly:

 • They say they support exporting LNG, but they won’t rule out a moratorium on extracting natural gas.

 • They say they want an LNG industry, but they also call it a “pipedream”.